CircuitSetup/Flux-Capacitor_backup/README.md

 This remote is also sold as part of a kit for Arduino and is reasonably priced.

+Each time you press a (recognized) key on the remote, an optional IR feedback LED will briefly light up.
+This LED is supposed to be connected to the "Panel Light" connector (GND and S pins), or - if so [configured](-use-panel-light-for-box-lights) - to one of the "external LED" connectors.

+### IR learning

-Alternatively, you can have your FC learn the codes of another IR remote control.
+You can have your FC learn the codes of another IR remote control.
 Most remotes with a carrier signal of 38kHz (which most IR remotes use) will work.
 However, some remote controls, expecially ones for TVs, send keys repeatedly and/or send different codes alternately.
 If you had the FC learn a remote and the keys are not (always) recognized afterwards, that remote is of that type and cannot be used.

 First, go to the Config Portal, uncheck *TCD connected by wire* on the Setup page and save.
 The FC reboots.
 Afterwards, to start the learning process, hold the Time Travel button for a few seconds, until the chasing LEDs stop and [blink twice](#appendix-b-led-signals).
 Then press "0" on your remote, which the FC will [visually acknowledge](#appendix-b-led-signals).
 Then press "1", wait for the acknowledgement, and so on.
 Enter your keys in the following order: